Cottage Country Travel Services

 Most cottages use the lake as the primary source of water, including drinking water.
 We recommend you bring in some bottled water or boil the water prior to drinking, regardless of the water source, and whether or not it is filtered.
 Most owners bring in drinking water and we recommend that you do the same.

 Most cottages have propane barbeques.
-We ask owners to ensure that the tank is full at the beginning of the season - and to have a second filled tank available to allow renters to switch as needed.
+We ask owners to ensure that the tank is full at the beginning of the season - and to have a second, filled tank available to allow renters to switch as needed.
+If you need to refill a tank, please let us know and we'll be happy to cover the cost.

 Sometimes, but not very often, there will be a noisy neighbour, or someone on the lake with noisy watercraft - or an unexpected construction project nearby.
 Unfortunately, there is little we or the owner can do in these circumstances, which like the weather, bugs and lake levels, are beyond the owner's control.
 (Please refer to the Booking Terms & Conditions on the Booking Application Form.)